Vontaze Burfict: Oakland Raiders

 On March 19, 2019, Burfict signed a one-year, $5 million contract with the Oakland Raiders.
-Burfict made his debut with the Raiders in week 1 against the Denver Broncos.
-In the game, Burfict made six tackles in the 24–16 win.
+Burfict made his debut with the Raiders in week 1 against the Denver Broncos, making six tackles in the 24–16 win.

 During Week 4 against the Indianapolis Colts, Burfict made a helmet-to-helmet hit on Jack Doyle and was ejected from the game.
 The next day, the NFL suspended Burfict for the rest of the 2019 season without pay.
 In a letter informing Burfict of the suspension, NFL vice president of football operations and chief disciplinarian officer Jon Runyan upbraided Burfict for his history of personal fouls and illicit hits against opponents.
 Runyan added that he and the hearing officers that handle appeals for on-field misconduct had repeatedly warned Burfict about his play, to no avail.
 The 12-game suspension became the longest for on-field misconduct in modern NFL history, more than doubling the five-game suspension mandated to Albert Haynesworth in 2006.
 Burfict appealed his suspension, but on October 9, the suspension was upheld.
 Three days earlier, on October 6, the NFL had notified Burfict that it discovered another illegal hit in the game when he made a helmet-to-helmet hit against Colts running back Nyheim Hines, although no penalty was called at that time.
 He was reinstated on December 30, 2019.
 Burfict became a free agent in 2020 at the conclusion of his one-year contract with the Raiders.
-He had every intention of continuing his career, but never played another meaningful down in the NFL again.
+He had every intention of continuing his career, but never played another down in the NFL again.